BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 One of the most difficult things to figure out for Resonance was how to have audible changes in response to both small- and large-range variations of a signal.
 One thing that music is very good for is to be able to make contrasts at different time-scales and to have both micro- and macro-variations.

-I like to begin and end each sound-file with

-### Making a Soundscape

-## About the Design of the Default Preset

-The trick is to be able to hear out each of the features independently